Google has hidden a ton of Chrome easter eggs up its sneaky, robotic sleeve. And you’re about to see ‘em all in one list.

 They’re one of the most popular companies known for their amazing arcade-style games.
 It’s apparent that some coders at Google dig Konami and have incorporated this into their Pixel Chromebook.

 If you own one, you can trigger the lightbar to show a dazzle of colors.
 These colors are basically a light show that’ll show off the different colors the Pixel is capable of rendering.

 It’s pretty awesome to watch, but you do need their laptop in order to trigger the event.

 What it does: Makes the lightbar on your laptop go crazy.

 How to do it: If you own a Pixel, press the following keys on your keyboard in any window:

 “up, up, down, down, left, right, left, right, B, A”

 And then watch your lightbar show off all these colors in reference to Konami’s old-school games.
 They were awesome.

-If you don’t have a Pixel laptop, you can watch the following video to see it in action:
+If you don’t have a Pixel laptop, you can watch this video to see it in action.